education.vic.gov.au

 Where a birth certificate cannot be produced, other acceptable evidence of a student’s full name and date of birth may include a passport, citizenship documents, Australian Visa documents or Immicard.

-Where no official documentation can be produced, the school must ask for other identifying documentation such as a doctor's note attesting to a child's age and/or a Medicare card.
+Where no official documentation can be produced, the school must ask for other identifying documentation such as a general practitioner’s (GP) note attesting to a child's age and/or a Medicare card.

 Records management

-Schools must manage evidence and supporting documentation supplied for enrolment purposes in line with the Records Management – School Records Policy.
+Schools must manage supporting documents supplied for enrolment purposes in line with the Records Management – School Records Policy.
 Some document types (for example, court orders) have different retention periods.
 For more information, refer to the School records retention guide (XLSX)External Link (staff login required).

 Incomplete or missing student information or documentation